lrivallain/rvtools2azmigrate/README.md

-  -i, --rvtools PATH  RVTools input file  [required] -o, --output PATH   Ouptut file  [required] --anonymized        Anonymize the output file by replacing VM names with UUIDs --help              Show this message and exit.
+  -i, --rvtools PATH  RVTools input file  [required] -o, --output PATH   Ouptut file  [required] --anonymized        Anonymize the output file by replacing VM names with UUIDs --mib               RVtools file is in MiB instead of MB for disk capacity --help              Show this message and exit.
 ```